 Preparation 1 – Get accustomed to Lightroom

 Even if you intend to jump away from Aperture right now, I would recommend that your first step should be to become more familiar with Lightroom.
 For instance, choose a date such as the end of the month and then import all subsequent pictures into Lightroom, continuing to use Aperture for earlier images.
-With a little more experience of Lightroom, moving your older pictures from Aperture will be much easier.
+A few weeks or months down the track you’ll have more experience of Lightroom and moving your older pictures over from Aperture will be very much easier.

 Preparation 2 – Ensure Aperture records your photos as “referenced”